BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 - **trans_date_trans_time:** The time at which a user makes a transaction.
 In this simulation, this feature is automatically retrieved from the user’s system clock when they click **“Send Money”**.
 - **Merchant:** Who gets the money from the transaction.

-**Offline Features:** The user provides the system with these features before making a transaction.
+**Offline Features:** The user provides the system with these features while making a transaction.

 - **category**: The category of the transaction, such as personal care, food and dining, etc.
 - **amt**: The total amount of the transaction.